 The superconducting cryo-coil works by optimizing the signal-to-noise ratio (SNR).
 SNR is the measurement of signal strength, which carries important information by a factor of two to three.
-Although, SNR is critical to successful implementation of the high resolution and fast imaging.
+Although SNR is critical to the successful implementation of high-resolution and fast imaging.

 Wosik, a principal investigator at the Texas Center for Superconductivity at UH, said, “Research in animal models yields critical information to improve diagnosis and treatment of human diseases and disorders.
 This work also has the potential to clearly benefit clinical MRI, both through high-quality imaging and through shortening the time patients are in the scanner.”